metacpan/metacpan-cpan-extracted/distros/A/App-jupiter/README.md

 title in the OPML file.

 `link` is the site's link for humans.
-When you generate the HTML, the feeds in the cache are parsed and if a title is provided, it is stored in the JSON file and overrides the link in the OPML file.
+When you generate the HTML, the feeds in the cache are parsed and if a link is provided, it is stored in the JSON file.
+If the OPML element contained a `htmlURL` attribute, however, that takes precedence.
+The reasoning is that when a podcast is hosted on a platform which generates a link that you don't like and you know the link to the human-readable blog elsehwere, use the `htmlURL` attribute in the OPML file to override this.

 `last_modified` and `etag` are two headers used for caching from the HTTP response that cannot be changed by data in the feed.